bboe-pivotal/droplet-buildpack/README.md

-# Cloud Foundry Droplet Building Buildpack
+# Cloud Foundry Droplet Buildpack
 ## Purpose of buildpack
 The purpose of this buildpack is to enable users to download from Cloud Foundry the complete application, including application binaries, and deploy exactly the same application to a different environment.
 This is particularly useful in a CI/CD pipeline where the operator wants to guarantee that exactly the same build of an application gets deployed to all environments.
 In that way a change or update to the buildpack will not create a difference between what gets deployed in different environments.